Xiao-Kan-Guo/Xiao-Kan-Guo.github.io/_publications/2024-02-17-paper-title-number-4.md

 [13] Geometry and symmetric coherent states of three qubits systems, Int.
 J. Theor.
 Phys.
 55, 2824 (2016).
 [14] On some information-geometric aspects of Hawking radiation as tunneling, Int.
 J. Theor.
 Phys.
 54, 3699 (2015).
 [15] Information recovery with Hawking radiation from dynamical horizons, Int.
 J. Theor.
 Phys.
 53, 2980 (2014). (with Q.-y.
 Cai)
----

-The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
-When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.